 RMG is responsible for rating of the credit portfolio, tracking trends in various industries and periodic reporting of portfolio-level changes.
-RMG is segregated into sub-groups for corporate, small enterprises, rural and agri-linked banking group and retail businesses.
+The group is segregated into subgroups for corporate, small enterprises, rural and agri-linked banking group and retail businesses.